ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_7.md

 ---
-title: Text Lesson
+title: "Data Sharing: A Practical How-To"
-teaching: null
+teaching: 20
-exercises: null
+exercises: 20
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: In this session we're going to cover some of the practicalities around how we can share data.
 questions: null
 objectives: null
 keypoints: null